 What are the Different Techniques for Extraction of Oils?

 Ethanol is a very effective method for extracting cannabinoids but is often used as denatured ethanol.
 Organic solvents like food grade ethanol is a safer option but it is often too expensive.
 Therefore, manufacturers commonly turn to denatured ethanol techniques which contains chemical denaturants used to deter recreational consumption and avoid alcohol taxes.
-Although denatured ethanol is created to prevent human consumption, it is still used in hemp and cannabis extraction.
+Although denatured ethanol is created to prevent human consumption, it is still used in hemp extraction.
 In fact, the FDA allows for certain PPM of pentane, methanol, hexane and other denaturants in extracts that are still considered “safe” for consumption.

 Extraction using hydrocarbon solvent techniques is effective, but not totally safe in production or consumption.
 Common solvents in this category are hexane, propane and butane – all of which are flammable and cannot be considered organic solvents.
 This increases chances for fire hazards.
 For consumers it is not guaranteed that all of the solvent will be removed from a product even through a thorough distillation process.
 Though the remaining solvents would be minimal, little research has been conducted that daily use of these products is entirely safe.

 Incredibly efficient in supercritical and subcritical states, CO2 is the safest, and most efficient extraction method with the lowest long-term costs for manufacturing.
 In its supercritical state, CO2 is converted to a liquid.
 It is important that the CO2 is a liquid in order to mix with the raw materials in order to strip the desired compounds during CO2 extraction.
 While ethanol and butane are not organic solvents, liquid CO2 is natural which also allows for obtaining organic certification and reduces harmful emissions that are harmful to the environment.
-There are no chemical denaturants or residuals left in a CO2 extraction process making it safe for human regular human consumption without any question for concern.
+There are no chemical denaturants or residuals left in a CO2 extraction process making it safe for regular human consumption without any question for concern.

 Supercritical Extraction Machine